villhei/elixirtut/elixir_web/app/chapters/02_basic_types.md

 true
 ```

 Elixir also provides the operators `&&`, `||` and `!`.
 The difference with the former operators is that they accept any kinds of values to be evaluated.
-These operators evaluate all values except `false` and `nil` to true.
+These operators evaluate all values except `false` and `nil` to true, so use them sparingly.

-You should use the operators `and`,  `or` and `not` always when you are excepting booleans.
+If and when you are expecting boolean values, stick to `and`, `or` and `not` operators.

 ```elixir
 iex> 1 == 1